tap349/tap349.github.io/_posts/2017-11-19-react-native-layout.md

   and style this container with required margins (say, using `section` style) or use `containerStyle` component property (or the like).

+  what concerns wrapping ALL standard components (like `Text`) into `View` just to add some padding: now I think it's not strictly necessary since it introduces a lot of nesting - use `View` as container only for custom components only.

 - margin vs. padding

   there are cases when either only padding or only margin would fit -